kraig-hebert/chess-position-tool/issues.md

 - Update the hasMoved when the king moves by itself.
-- still random bug that thinks king it is check when it isn't
+- still random bug that thinks king is check when it isn't
+- when resetting board you need to clear the promotionModal or disable buttons when modal is open